Creating a Culture of Yes

 Whether it is Bill Cosby or Harvey Weinstein or the college professor or IT boss, men behaving badly should lead to men getting consequences.
 And yes, fear is a great motivator for good behavior, but we also need a shift in social norms and expectations that contextualize the expression of desire.

-That all said, most men know when they have crossed the boundaries of acceptability and this is why their sexual malfeasance is often followed by coercion into silence through verbal threats and violence.
-It is the imposition of secrecy that lets us know that men are well aware of their bad behavior and are to be held responsible for their sexual misdeeds.
+That all said, most men know when they have crossed the boundaries of acceptability, and this is why their sexual malfeasance is often followed by coercion into silence through verbal threats and violence.
+It is the imposition of secrecy, and the instilling of fear, that lets us know that men are well aware of their bad behavior and are to be held responsible for their sexual misdeeds.

 So what of that not-so-fine line between rejection and aspiration?

 In a culture which teaches that women should say 'no' before they say yes, and sells the notion that getting to be with the object of our desire means to push past 'no' until the desired 'comes to their senses' to choose us, it is not hard to see how miscommunication leads to blurred lines, hurt feelings and broken laws.

 Whether it be The New York Times Wedding section or the mythology of Disney movies and Hollywood romantic comedies, we have enshrined the idea that women will often say no to their "best option" until the "best option" ignores all rejection and turns a no into a yes.
 And as problematic as this theme of 'pursuit and capture' is in an ideal world of equals, it is even more so when there is inequality of power.